sun-empire-solutions/.github/profile/README.md

 ## Hi there 👋
 ## Welcome to our organization.

 Feel free to join us.
-Came with new projects ideas and help us improve the existing projects.
+Came with new projects ideas and help us improve the existing ones.